AdobeDocs/audience-manager.de-DE/help/using/features/profile-merge-rules/profile-link-metrics.md

  </tbody>
 </table>

-## Beispielberichte {#sample-reports}
+## Sample Reports {#sample-reports}

 ### Standard-Profillink-Bericht

-Ein [!UICONTROL Profile Link] Standardbericht sieht wie folgt aus.
+A standard [!UICONTROL Profile Link] report looks like the following example.
 Zusammenführungsregeln, die mehrere Datenquellen (bis zu 3, maximal) verwenden, zeigen Diagramme in separaten Registern für jede Datenquelle an.
-Diese Zusammenführungsregel enthält [!UICONTROL Device Co-op] keine Daten.
+This merge rule does not include [!UICONTROL Device Co-op] data.

 ![](assets/coop-metrics1.png)

 ### Profillink-Bericht mit Gerätediagrammdaten

-Ein [!UICONTROL Profile Link] Bericht, der Gerätediagrammdaten aus dem Gerätediagramm [!UICONTROL Adobe Experience Cloud Device Co-op] oder einem Drittanbieter-Gerätediagramm enthält, zeigt [!UICONTROL Profile Link] Daten zu Gerätediagrammen mit nebeneinander dargestellten Balkendiagrammen an.
-Wenn Sie diese Diagramme nebeneinander platzieren, können Sie die Vorteile der Verwendung [!UICONTROL Experience Cloud Device Co-op][!UICONTROL Profile Link] des Vergleichs vergleichen.
+A [!UICONTROL Profile Link] report that includes device graph data from the [!UICONTROL Adobe Experience Cloud Device Co-op] or a third-party device graph shows [!UICONTROL Profile Link] and device graph data with side-by-side bar graphs.
+Placing these graphs adjacent to each other lets you evaluate the benefits of using the [!UICONTROL Experience Cloud Device Co-op] compared to [!UICONTROL Profile Link] by itself.
 Zusammenführungsregeln, die mehrere Datenquellen (bis zu 3, maximal) verwenden, zeigen Diagramme in separaten Registern für jede Datenquelle an.
-Die [!UICONTROL Authenticated Activity] Grafik und die Metriken geben keine Daten aus dem [!DNL Adobe] Gerätediagramm oder anderen Gerätediagrammen von Drittanbietern zurück, auf die Sie Zugriff [!DNL Audience Manager]haben.
+As a reminder, the [!UICONTROL Authenticated Activity] graph and metrics do not return data from the [!DNL Adobe] device graph or other, third-party device graphs you may have access to in [!DNL Audience Manager].

 ![](assets/coop-metrics2.png)

-## Profillink-Trenddiagramme {#profile-link-trend}
+## Profile Link Trend Graphs {#profile-link-trend}

-Zusätzlich zu den anderen Datenvisualisierungen enthalten [!UICONTROL Profile Link] Berichte ein Liniendiagramm.
+In addition to the other data visualizations, [!UICONTROL Profile Link] reports include a line graph.
 Mit dem Liniendiagramm zeigen Sie Trends im Laufe der Zeit für Ihre Profilregeln an.
-Trenddiagramme (und andere Berichte) sind verfügbar, wenn Sie auf eine Regel von der [!UICONTROL Profile Merge Rules] Landingpage ( **[!UICONTROL Audience Data > Profile Merge Rules]**) klicken.
-Zu diesen Diagrammen zählen Gerätediagrammdaten, wenn Sie Mitglied der [!UICONTROL Device Co-op] oder anderer Gerätediagramme sind, auf die Sie Zugriff [!DNL Audience Manager]haben.
+Trend graphs (and the other reports) are available when you click a rule from the [!UICONTROL Profile Merge Rules] landing page ( **[!UICONTROL Audience Data > Profile Merge Rules]**).
+These graphs include device graph data if you're a member of the [!UICONTROL Device Co-op] or other, third-party device graphs you may have access to in [!DNL Audience Manager].
 Klicken Sie auf eine Trendlinie, um die zugrunde liegenden Daten zu sehen.

 ![](assets/authenticated_trends.png)